Weekend in Nashville: Music, History and Honky-tonk

 It is decorated in period style furniture, some of which is original to the home.
 In 1863 the house escaped damage before the battle of Nashville and was used by General Thomas Wood for two weeks.

 It should be noted that an interesting part of the tour is to learn about Adelicia Hayes Franklin, the lady of the house and her life, business dealings, and her art that has influenced the mansion.

 The standard house tour takes 45 minutes with different specialty tours available.
 It is a several minute drive from downtown and is a regular stop for the Old Time Trolley.

 We found the chicken delicious and worth the stop.
-Another hop off place to consider would be Nashville Market. www.nashvillefarmersmarket.org) While they are open year round I would recommend a weekend visit when all the farm vendors and diverse food stalls are open.
+Another hop-off place to consider would be the Nashville Market. www.nashvillefarmersmarket.org) While they are open year-round I would recommend a weekend visit when all the farm vendors and diverse food stalls are open.

 Grand Ole Opry and Country Music History